softworkz/embyuserwiki/Media-stubs.md

 Media Browser has support for offline media stub files.
 These are files that represent a media outside of the online digital infrastructure and allow Media Browser's library to index your "offline" media collection, as well as ask for the media when selected for playback.

+A stub file is an empty file with a ".disc" extension.

 For example:

 ```